MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.environment.getqubitsavailabletoborrow.md

 ## Output : [Int](xref:microsoft.quantum.lang-ref.int)

-The number of qubits that could be allocated in a `borrowing` statement.
+The number of qubits that could be borrowed andwon't be allocated as part of a `borrowing` statement.
 If the target machine being used does not provide this information, then`-1` is returned.

 ## See Also